ml-explore/mlx-examples/flow/README.md

-# Normalizing flow
+# Normalizing Flow

 Real NVP normalizing flow for density estimation and sampling from [Dinh et al. (2016)](https://arxiv.org/abs/1605.08803), implemented using `mlx`.

-The example is written in a somewhat more object-oriented style than strictly necessary, with an eye towards extension to other use cases that could from arbitrary distributions and bijectors.
+The example is written in a somewhat more object-oriented style than strictly necessary, with an eye towards extension to other use cases that could potentially benefit from the use of distributions and bijectors.

 ## Basic usage